typelevel/Laika/docs/customizing-laika/customize-rendering.md

 * The `defaultStyles` allow you to customize the default CSS for a format.
 This is currently only processed for PDF, as it is the only format where Laika processes the CSS and applies it to the render result.
-If you want to add CSS for HTML, add them as static files instead, as Laika will just copy them over without processing them.
+If you want to add CSS for HTML or EPUB, add them as static files instead, as Laika will just copy them over without processing them.

 * The `staticDocuments` provides a collection of files to be copied over to the output directory on each transformation.
 You can bundle images, script or CSS files this way: